TANZANIA JUNE 2019: Borehole update from our International Team

 Quite recently Helen was moved to teach at a school for the blind.
 She was carrying a bag of marking, all in Braille, which she has had to learn herself.
 Such is the logic, or lack of it, in Tanzanian education!

-So we shall get to work tomorrow with a visit to a Rotary Club which meets on Sunday lunchtime.
+So we shall get to work tomorrow with a Sunday lunchtime Rotary meeting.
 But first of all, an early night to recover from our 4.00 a.m. departure from Jinja.

 Friday, 2nd February 2018, Final Blog from Jinja Uganda

-We had a very pleasant evening yesterday at the weekly meeting of the Source of the Nile Rotary Club.
-There were about 36 of us there only about half of whom were members of the Rotary Club.
+We had a very pleasant evening yesterday at the weekly meeting of Rotary Source of the Nile.
+There were about 36 of us there only about half of whom were members.
 Besides the four of us, also present were several Rotaractors, a number of prospective members and a few whose identity we never did find out.

-Ken, Julian and Tim gave their short talks on life as a member of Haddenham and District Rotary Club, which seemed to go down well and there were several questions at the end.
+Ken, Julian and Tim gave their short talks on life as a member of Haddenham and District Rotary, which seemed to go down well and there were several questions at the end.

 Ken then presented a banner to President, Josephine, and a book to Peter Isabirye, without whose help this project would probably never have got off the ground.